resistance-protocol/litepaper/README.md

 excess reserves more than circulating supply due to the Monetary Premium (MP) of backing at PF.

+The Resistance Protocol is designed to mint RSX against RFV per asset.
+DAI, FRAX and LUSD will have a RFV of 1.
+Euro stables may have a RFV of 1.15.
+Volatile assets like ETH and OHM may be acquired in the future but not minted against.

 The Resistance Protocol is designed to let RFV appreciate over time.
 That means PF and PC will increase together as long as the treasury owns the required excess reserves to ensure RFV for the outstanding RSX circulating supply.
 At